csmaxpower/MoesTavern-ETServerInstalls/README.md

 # MoesTavern-ETServerInstalls
-### Files for installing and configuring ET and ETL game servers on Linux
+### Files for installing and configuring Wolfenstein:Enemy Territory game servers on Linux

 These scripts download, install, and configures all necessary files to run an ETLegacy server (tested up to `v2.81.1-54`) with competition settings and maps.
 It will also configure FTP access for on-going management of the server.